aehrc/redmatch/docs/index.md

 # What is Redmatch?

-Redmatch is a tool that allows transforming REDCap forms into FHIR resources, using a domain specific language to write transformation rules.
+Redmatch is a tool that allows exporting and transforming data in REDCap as FHIR resources, using a domain specific language to write transformation rules.

 # Contents